naglemi/gpt-revcomp-eval/README.md

 ## Next steps
 - It would be fun to do statistical analysis to see how error rates depend on sequence lengths and polynucleotide frequency.
 However, powerful statistical analysis will require a large dataset (which can be obtained by tweaking parameters in `1_generate_eval.ipynb`), and a lot of API credits.
 We could also do analysis to measure signficance of differences in performance across GPT models (3.5, 3.5-turbo, 4.0).
 - My hope is that this eval can help to evaluate and improve the abilities of GPT models to work with DNA sequences.
-Once reliable performance for reverse complements is achieved, GPT or GPT-like models will be closer to being able to handle common tasks involving DNA sequences, including basic tasks such as primer/sgRNA design, and perhaps one day more advanced and data-hungry tasks such as DNA/RNA sequence alignment and statistical -omics.
+Once reliable performance for reverse complements is achieved, GPT or GPT-like models will be closer to being able to handle common tasks involving DNA sequences, including basic tasks such as primer/sgRNA design, and perhaps one day more advanced and data-hungry tasks such as molecular cloning, DNA/RNA sequence alignment and statistical -omics.

 ## Citation for Genome Data
 Tuskan, Gerald A., et al. "The genome of black cottonwood, Populus trichocarpa (Torr. & Gray)."
 Science 313.5793 (2006): 1596-1604.